AN EARLY ‘STAMP’ OF STUPIDITY

-At the age of seven I decided to become a stamp collector.
+At the age of seven, like many other children, I decided to become a stamp collector.
 In a generous act of encouragement I was given a stamp album assembled over many years by an older cousin.
 I cut out the largest and most exotic of his stamps, trimmed off their ragged white edges, and pasted them into my own book.

 This act of desecration left me burdened with guilt.
 In fact, stamps have continued to be a cause of worry to me ever since.
 The horror of a stamp investment folly in the early 1980s has never left me.